Trucks provide a solution to this problem, but they also have a limit to what they can carry.

 However, if you have angled the first kayak up on its side you would have plenty of space to place the second kayak.
 You can simply place that in the middle of the bed and can even close the tailgate.
 This technique is applicable when both the kayaks have a length of fewer than 10 feet.

 However, if both of the kayaks have lengths greater than 10 feet you would have to follow another technique.
 This involves placing the second kayak over the first kayak.
 To prevent the damage and scratches on both kayaks you cannot just put it right over the first kayak.

 Therefore, in order to do that, you would have to get two wooden logs in a square or rectangular shape.
 The sizes of these logs need to be at least three inches more than the maximum width of both kayaks.
 Cover each log with suitable cloth or rubber preferably the ones that are slip-resistant.

 Step 4: Securing Both Kayaks

 In order to make sure that the kayaks do not slide away you have to secure them properly.
 This is where a lot of people mess up.
-A lot of the people use five or six straps to secure the kayaks, which is not the right way.
-When you use the multiple straps, the strengths of these straps do not get distributed evenly.
+A lot of people use five or six straps to secure the kayaks, which is not the right way.
+When you use multiple straps, the strengths of these straps do not get distributed evenly.
 Some of the straps would have to provide more strength than the other which can break them.